If English is your first language and you could translate my old Italian text, please contact me.

 sogna di diventare pilota di auto sportive, ma che proprio alla vigilia di una gara importante scopre il

-parodia del cinema avventuroso e dello humour nero (based on Arthur Conan Doyle's story, the first of his literary adaptations).
+parodia del cinema avventuroso e dello humour nero (based on Arthur Conan Doyle's stories, the first of his literary adaptations).

 fantastica e di seducente eleganza figurativa.